anaconda-auth#

 To configure your credentials you can run

-anaconda login --at cloud
+anaconda login --at anaconda.com

 or set your API key using the ANACONDA_AUTH_API_KEY env var